MUSC News Center

 Companies are not allowed to market their drugs off-label, but doctors are allowed to prescribe drugs, including fluoroquinolones, for off-label use.
 Seventy-five percent of all prescriptions are written off-label, Bennett said.
 This presents problems when doctors are not fully aware of the possible side effects associated with the drugs they are prescribing, which is why Bennett believes getting a black box warning is so important.

 Bennett is clear: he doesn't want the drugs banned.
-Levaquin and Cipro are important drugs, especially in clinical ontology where they are used to treat secondary infections in patients undergoing chemotherapy.
+Levaquin and Cipro are important drugs, especially in clinical oncology where they are used to treat secondary infections in patients undergoing chemotherapy.

 "Every drug has side effects," Bennett said.
 "If the drug has a good risk-benefit profile, then it should be on the market.”